 The Office of Financial Aid and Student Records provides information about federal unsubsidized loans and Graduate PLUS loans for U.S. citizens and U.S. permanent residents and alternative private loans for U.S. citizens, U.S. permanent residents and international students.
 Visit their website for more information, including details on application processes and amounts.

 Graduate students who are determined as eligible through the Free Application for Federal Student Aid (FAFSA) on file at Binghamton University can borrow up to $20,500 in federal direct unsubsidized loan funding each aid year.
 Students in the doctoral programs in pharmacy (PharmD) and clinical psychology (PhD) are eligible for an additional $12,500 in unsubsidized loan funding.
-More information on graduate study loans and alternative funding options can be found on the Funding Needs for Graduate Students webpage from the Office of Financial Aid and Student Records website.
+More information on graduate study loans and alternative funding options can be found on the Types of Aid web page from the Office of Financial Aid and Student Records website.

 Binghamton University awards hundreds of assistantships every year to graduate students admitted to our master's and doctoral programs.
 Assistantships, which include graduate assistantships, teaching assistantships and research project assistantships, provide competitive stipends and tuition scholarships in exchange for 10 to 20 hours of work per week in the classroom, office or lab.
 Graduate programs award assistantships and tuition scholarships on a competitive basis, with academic merit as the primary criterion.
 Visit our Assistantships, Fellowships and Scholarships webpage for more information.